 Others have small openings that don’t allow the animal’s nose to fit through and get the seed.
-Still other squirrel-proof feeders have cages that a bird can reach through, but not a bigger critter, and others have mechanisms that are closed by the weight of a larger animal and don't allow it to reach the seeds.
+Other squirrel-proof feeders have cages that a bird can reach through, but not a bigger critter and others have mechanisms that are closed by the weight of a larger animal and don't allow it to reach the seeds.

 Many of these feeders do a good job of deterring chipmunks as well.
 Combined with a baffle, you can turn your bird feeder into Fort Knox as far as unwanted rodents are concerned.